-Licenses are obtained from the Planning Department and are valid from January 1st to December 31st of each year.
+Licenses are obtained from the Planning Department at City Hall, 201 S. Walnut Street and are valid from January 1st to December 31st of each year.
 The fee for the rental license is $50.00 per unit.

 Preparing for an Inspection

-Landlords are encouraged to review the inspection checklist prior to an inspection to ensure compliance.
-Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety.
+Landlords are encouraged to review the Pre-Inspection Checklist prior to an inspection to ensure compliance.
+Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety are maintained.